Quantum mechanics over real numbers fully reproduces standard quantum theory: Introduction

 where $\tau^2 = -\id_2$ mirrors the defining relation $\ii^2 = -1$, and $\tau$ is concretely the matrix of counterclockwise rotation by $\pi/2$ in the plane.
 This doubling map reproduces single-system statistics faithfully.
 For composite systems, however, one must form the tensor product of two such doubled spaces.
 Using the standard Kronecker product $\otimes_{\mathbb{R}}$ on the doubled spaces on real numbers does not recover the complex tensor product $\otimes_{\mathbb{C}}$: the dimension count alone shows whereas over $\mathbb{C}$ (equivalently $2mn$ over $\mathbb{R}$).
 The two theories diverge precisely in multi-partite scenarios.

 It is perhaps remarkable that, nearly a century after the mathematical foundations of quantum mechanics were laid, the correct notion of tensor product for composite systems continues to generate confusion.
 The tensor product $\otimes$ is arguably the most conceptually subtle operation in the quantum formalism: familiar in its matrix guise as the Kronecker product, yet deceptively simple notation concealing the passage from independent to genuinely entangled degrees of freedom: unlike direct sums or operator products, it encodes the correlation structure of compound systems in a way that has no classical counterpart.
 Its definition is not merely a notational choice but carries deep algebraic content - specifically, it must be compatible with every piece of structure that the constituent spaces carry.
 In a complex Hilbert space, that structure includes the field $\mathbb{C}$ itself: the tensor product $\otimes_{\mathbb{C}}$ is a tensor product over $\mathbb{C}$, enforcing $\mathbb{C}$-linearity across subsystems.
 When one passes to a real description via a doubling map, this $\mathbb{C}$-linearity does not disappear; it re-emerges as compatibility with the complex structure $J$.
 Replacing $\otimes_{\mathbb{C}}$ directly by the Kronecker product $\otimes_{\mathbb{R}}$ on doubled spaces discards precisely this constraint, producing a strictly larger - and physically spurious - space.
-The error is elementary once stated, yet it has gone unnoticed in influential recent work~\cite{Renou2021}, and its consequences have been far-reaching.
+The algebraic incompatibility of $\otimes_{\mathbb{R}}$ with the complex structure $J$ of the doubled space becomes evident once made explicit, yet its consequences for no-go arguments were not previously noted~\cite{Renou2021}.

 Renou et al.~\cite{Renou2021} exploited this divergence to claim an experimental falsification of real quantum theory, demonstrating that the $\mathrm{CHSH}_3$ inequality - tailored for a tripartite entanglement-swapping network - admits a maximal quantum violation of $6\sqrt{2}$ that, they argued, is unreachable by any real quantum theory (in their sense).
 A subsequent experiment confirmed the prediction~\cite{Chen2022}.